hande-qmc/hande/documentation/manual/input/systems/generic.rst

     among :math:`2M` spin orbitals.
 Any additional electrons are 'frozen' (i.e. forced to be in the lowest spin orbitals) and any additional high-energy spin orbitals are removed from the basis set.
+    If using HDF5 system initialisation must agree with CAS used to generate HDF5 file or be set to default.
 ``verbose``
     type: boolean.